Islamic State–Taliban conflict: Islamic State insurgency

 By early November, IS-KP in Nangahar was repeatedly assassinating ex-republicans and pro-Taliban figures and attacked patrols with such a frequency that the Taliban government ordered its fighters in the province to no longer leave settlements at night.

 On 2 November, the 2021 Kabul hospital attack took place where assailants attacked the Daoud Khan Military Hospital with guns and suicide bombers killing at least 25 people and wounding at least 50 more people.
 A senior Taliban commander, Mawlawi Hamdullah Mukhlis, was killed in the attack.
 He was the head of the Kabul military corps and was 1 of the first "senior" Taliban commanders to enter the abandoned Afghan presidential palace on August 15.
-The Taliban blamed ISKP for the attack and claimed that they killed at least 4 militants in a shootout.
+The Taliban blamed ISIS–K for the attack and claimed that they killed at least 4 militants in a shootout.
 On the same day, ISIL claimed responsibility for killing a Taliban judge in a gun attack in PD-2, Jalalabad.

 On 7 November, at least 3 members of the Taliban security forces were killed and 3 others wounded in a series of attacks in Jalalabad.
 "Two blasts hit the Taliban, then the ISKP militants engaged in a gunfight and finally managed to escape".

-On 10 November, a spokesman for the General Directorate of Intelligence, the new name of the Afghan spy agency under Taliban rule, told reporters in Kabul that they have arrested nearly 600 members of ISKP including “high-ranking” commanders.
+On 10 November, a spokesman for the General Directorate of Intelligence, the new name of the Afghan spy agency under Taliban rule, told reporters in Kabul that they have arrested nearly 600 members of ISIS–K including "high-ranking" commanders.

 On 13 November, at least 3 people were killed including Afghan journalist Hameed Saighani after a bus exploded in a majority Shia part of Kabul city.
-ISKP later claimed responsibility.
+ISIS–K later claimed responsibility.

-On 14 November, ISKP militants gunned down and killed a Taliban fighter in Nangarhar.
+On 14 November, ISIS–K militants gunned down and killed a Taliban fighter in Nangarhar.

-On 15 November, 4 ISKP members and 3 civilians were killed in a Taliban raid on a suspected ISKP hideout in Kandahar.
+On 15 November, 4 ISIS–K members and 3 civilians were killed in a Taliban raid on a suspected ISIS–K hideout in Kandahar.

-On 18 November, a UN assessment concluded that members of ISIS-KP were now present in all of Afghanistan's 34 provinces.
+On 18 November, a UN assessment concluded that members of ISIS–KP were now present in all of Afghanistan's 34 provinces.